ferraobox/qa-node-typescript-backend/README.md

 https://github.com/ferraobox/qa-node-typescript-backend/actions/

-you can check them opening the specific run
+you can check them opening the specific run.